Kzra/pykrev/docs/user_guide/PyKrevUserGuide.md

 bray_curtis = pk.bray_curtis_matrix(ri_matrix) #note bray_curtis_matrix requires a numpy.array so won't work directly on sample_data_matrix
 ```

 * 3.7: Our data is now ready for dimensionality reduction.
-[Click here for a guide on how to do PCA with PyKrev.](https://github.com/Kzra/pykrev/blob/master/docs/PCAwithPyKrev.md)
+[Click here for a guide on how to do PCA with PyKrev.](https://github.com/Kzra/pykrev/blob/master/docs/pca_with_pykrev/PCAwithPyKrev.md)

 **That's the end of the user guide.** Thanks for reading and good luck!
-The package is still indevelopment and i'd greatly appreciate any feedback.
+The package is still in development and i'd greatly appreciate any feedback.
 If you'd like to contribute code or feature ideas, that'd be awesome too.
 * You can can contact me at ezra.kitson@ed.ac.uk.
 * Last update:  11/01/2020